Cyber Sunday (2007): Preliminary matches

 The first match that aired was between Rey Mysterio and Finlay, voted by the fans to be a Stretcher match.
 Finlay managed to retrieve his shillelagh and attacked Mysterio's legs.
 Mysterio fought back and performed the 619 on Finlay, sending him onto the stretcher.
 Mysterio then performed a senton and pushed Finlay over the line for the win.

-It was announced that Matt Hardy was not medically cleared to compete (due to an injury suffered on a previous episode of SmackDown!), and a match was announced with Montel Vontavious Porter (MVP) defending his WWE United States Championship against the fans' choice between Kane, The Great Khali, and Mark Henry.
+It was announced that Matt Hardy was not medically cleared to compete (due to a legitimate injury suffered on a previous episode of SmackDown!), and a match was announced with Montel Vontavious Porter (MVP) defending his WWE United States Championship against the fans' choice between Kane, The Great Khali, and Mark Henry.
 The second match was for the ECW Championship between CM Punk and The Miz, the winner of the voting.
 The match was back and forth for the first half of the match.
 The Miz gained the advantage after forcing Punk to fall from the second rope.
 Punk came back after hip tossing The Miz from the top rope.
 Punk won the match after a GTS.

 The voting results for the WWE Championship match were then revealed, with Shawn Michaels winning.
 A bonus match was made between the two losers in the voting, Jeff Hardy and Mr. Kennedy.
 Hardy gained the advantage after dropkicking Kennedy off the apron to ringside.
 Kennedy came back after throwing Hardy out of the ring.
 Hardy regained control with a top rope Hurricanrana.
 Kennedy won the match via pinfall after Hardy missed a rope-aided corner dropkick.

 The fourth match was between MVP and Kane for the United States Championship.
 Kane quickly gained control, but MVP had the advantage after attacking Kane's injured ribs.
 Kane came back, and targeted MVP's ribs.
 Kane dominated until MVP rolled outside the ring and was counted out.
 Kane won the match, and MVP retained his title as a title could not change hands on a countout.